 Gather the ingredients.

 If you don't have a deep-fry thermometer to attach to the pan, dip the handle end of a wooden spoon in the oil.
 The oil should bubble around it fairly steadily when it's ready.
-Another way is the popcorn method.
-Put a kernel of popcorn in the oil.
-It will pop when the oil reaches 350 F to 360 F.
+The popcorn method is another option: Place a kernel of popcorn in the oil, and it will pop when the oil reaches 350 to 360 F.

-Meanwhile, combine the flour, baking powder, and salt in a bowl; mix well to blend.
+Meanwhile, combine the flour, baking powder, and salt in a bowl.
+Mix well to blend.

 Add the milk and stir until the dough holds together.

 Remove the fried dough to paper towels to drain.

-- Serve the bread as a base for taco salad, or cut hot fry bread into wedges and serve with salsa or a dipping sauce.
+- Cut hot fry bread into wedges and serve with salsa or a dipping sauce.